-A conflict of interest occurs when your private interests interfere, or even appear to interfere, with the best interests of the Company.
-A conflict of interest can arise when you take actions or have interests that make it difficult, or even appear to make it difficult, for you to perform your work objectively and effectively.
-Your obligation to conduct our business in an honest and ethical manner includes the ethical handling of actual, apparent and potential conflicts of interest between personal and business relationships.
-This includes full disclosure of any actual, apparent or potential conflicts of interest as set forth below.
+A conflict of interest occurs when your private interests interfere- or even appear to interfere- with the best interests of the Company.
+A conflict of interest can arise when you take actions or have interests that make it difficult- or even appear to make it difficult- for you to perform your work objectively and effectively.

+Your obligation to conduct business in an honest and ethical manner includes the ethical handling of actual, apparent, and potential conflicts of interest between personal and business relationships.
+This requires full disclosure of actual, apparent, or potential conflicts of interest as set forth on the next page.

 Everyone should report potential conflicts of interest.
-Special rules apply to executive officers and directors who engage in conduct that creates an actual, apparent or potential conflict of interest.
-Before engaging in any such conduct, executive officers and directors must make full disclosure of all facts and circumstances to the President, who shall inform and seek the prior approval of our parent company's Board if appropriate.
+Special rules apply to executive officers and directors who engage in conduct that creates an actual, apparent, or potential conflict of interest.
+Before engaging in such conduct, executive officers and directors must make full disclosure of the circumstances to the CEO of Artera ("CEO"), who shall inform and seek the prior approval of our parent company's Board, if appropriate.
+All related party transactions of any kind require approval pursuant to the Artera Delegation of Authority Matrix ("DOA").